Novak Djokovic admits what everyone has been thinking.

 Getty Images

-“I don&#8220t know what to say except that I feel very sorry for him” said the 38-year-old Djokovic in the ’on-court interview.
-“He was the player who was doing better, I should have gone home myself”.
-This is not the first time in the tournament that Nole Djokovic has advanced thanks to an opponent’s forfeit.
-It had already happened to him in the fourth round when Jakub Mensik withdrew before the challenge with the Serb, due to an abdominal strain that prevented him from being able to challenge Nole Djokovic.
+“I don’t know what to say except that I feel very sorry for him,” the 38-year-old Djokovic commented in the on-court interview.
+“He was the player who was doing the best, I should have gone home.”
+This is not the first time in the tournament that the former world No. 1 has advanced thanks to an opponent’s forfeit.
+It had already happened to him in the fourth round when Jakub Mensik withdrew before the challenge due to an abdominal strain that prevented him from being able to take the court.

 Nole Djokovic wants to prove that, at 38, he still has what it takes to try to win what would be his 11th Melbourne title and, overall, the 25th Slam of his incredible career.
 Albeit with a bit of luck, his path continues.
 He is now two games away from the title.